-- 48. The purpose of this policy is to enable individuals to raise concerns in confidence, without any fear of reprisal; therefore, it is imperative that whistleblowers: - Do not take the concern outside the Trust or school, e.g. gossiping. - Declare any personal interest in the matter, as the policy is designed to be used in the interest of the public and not for individual matters.
+- 51. The purpose of this policy is to enable individuals to raise concerns in confidence, without any fear of reprisal; therefore, it is imperative that whistleblowers: - Do not talk about the concern outside the school unless it is to report the concern through the proper external channels, e.g. the LA.. - Declare any personal interest in the matter, as the policy is designed to be used in the interest of the public and not for individual matters.